alireza-saberi/chrome-extension-password-revealer/README.md

-# Chrome Extension: Password Revealer V0.1
+# Chrome Extension: Password Revealer V 0.1
 With this Chrome extension all of input fields are text type instead of password type.
 ![Omnibox.](images/icon.png)
 ---